 The Phi-Lambs’ motto is “time may pass and we may part, but sisters remain close at heart,” which emphasizes the possibility of being close-knit friends while also being individuals within a large system.

-Ally Reiner -- President
+April Richards -- President